 Aside from these everyday uses, Slack is a really handy place to share business and design inspiration.
 It’s also great for sharing funny stories or quotes – just make sure these are kept in a separate channel so that they don’t detract from important business!

 What it is:

-A glorified white board filled with sticky notes and a fancy name.
+A digitized white board or Kanban filled with a list of each person’s tasks for that day.
 And also one of the most effective organization tools for visual types like us.